Dadido3/D3config/README.md

 # ConfigDB [![Build Status](https://travis-ci.com/Dadido3/configdb.svg?branch=master)](https://travis-ci.com/Dadido3/configdb)

-This is a small library to handle configuration files.
+This is a small library to handle hierarchical configuration.
-Any configuration data is stored in a tree, that serves as intermediate layer between the config files on disk, and data structures in your software.
+Any properties/values are stored in a tree internally.
+This tree serves as intermediate layer between config files on disk, and data structures in your software.

 This should make handling configuration data as simple as possible.
 Ideally it is as simple to use as a database.